Melonpi/webpack-sample-project/readme.md

 ###install
+run command:

+    npm install
+to install node modules, then

-in raster folder, run commands: npm install npm run build and build result will in /build/index.html
+    npm run build
+to build result in /build/index.html, and

     npm start
-will run webpack server at 127.0.0.1:8080
+to start webpack dev server at 127.0.0.1:8080